sander1946/Dreamy-bot/bot_commands.md

   - **ONLY use this command in case the close button does not work**
   - -# This command requires you to be an sky guardian or above to use

+### Music Management:
+- **/Music_menu**
+  - This command creates an music menu in the current channel that will allow anyone to control the music part of the bot. this menu has 6 buttons that all effect the player in some way, shape of form
+  - -# This command requires you to be an sky guardian or above to use

 ### General Commands (that anyone can use):

 - **/Help**